max-ieremenko/SqlDatabase/Examples/ConfigurationFile/README.md

 ```

 ## variables

+sections

+* sqlDatabase/variables
+* sqlDatabase/mssql/variables
+* sqlDatabase/pgsql/variables

 A list of variables in format

 ```xml
 <add name="a name of variable" value="a value of variable" />
 <add name="a name of variable" value="a value of variable" />
 <add name="a name of variable" value="a value of variable" />
 ```

-by default the list is empty.
+by default all lists are empty.

 example

 ```xml
 <sqlDatabase>
   <variables>